Site logo

 Factors Affecting Turkoman Horse Prices

 Age and gender: The horse’s age is one of the biggest price determinants.
 Generally, foals under a year are the cheapest, while mature stallions are the most expensive.
-More importantly, the price difference is massive after every year.
+More importantly, the price difference is massive every year.
 For instance, the price increases by up to $20,000 between one and two years of age.

 Conformation: High-conforming Turkomans and Akhal Tekes are highly desirable and, thus, fetch the highest prices.
 For instance, breeders carefully assess the horses for long, high-set necks, a lean, athletic body, and almond-shaped eyes.

 Bloodlines: There are more than a dozen bloodlines within the Turkoman breed.
-Higher pedigree bloodlines such as the Kaplan and Peren are the most expensive.
+Higher pedigree bloodlines, such as the Kaplan and Peren, are the most expensive.
 Moreover, the finest bloodlines are often imported from Russia and Turkmenistan, further inflating the asking prices.

 Disciplines and show records: Turkoman and Akhal Teke horses with a track record in popular disciplines are expensive because of the high return on investment.
 The price is even higher if the horse has a few records to prove their worth.
-Such a horse can cost $100,000+.
+Such a horse can cost $ 100,000 or more.

 Why Buy a Turkoman Horse?